Rouages: “Outlining an economic and social context”

-Laure Vailhé is head of the purchasing and procurement department.
-Together with Natacha Seling, one of the team's six public purchasers, they implement the University's purchasing policy within the General and Institutional Affairs Department.
-They tell us about their work this month in the Rouages series produced by UM.
+Laure Vailhé is the head of the Procurement and Contracts Department.
+Together with Natacha Seling, one of the six public procurement officers on the team, they implement the University’s procurement policy within the Office of General and Institutional Affairs.
+They discuss this role with us this month in the “Rouages” series produced by UM.

-We are filming this new episode of Rouages on the second floor of the biology institute in downtown Montpellier.
-In this row of rooms, which houses part of the purchasing and markets department, twelve agents are working to implement the purchasing policy voted on by the UM's board of directors.
+We’re filming this new episode of Rouages on the second floor of the Biology Institute in downtown Montpellier.
+In this row of offices, which houses part of the Procurement and Contracts Department, twelve staff members are working to implement the procurement policy approved by the UM Board of Directors.

-Under the auspices of the General and Institutional Affairs Department, Laure Vailhé, head of the service, coordinates operations with a view to continuous improvement: "The Purchasing and Contracts Department was one of the first processes to receive ISO 9001 certification in 2013.
-Continuous improvement is truly in our department's DNA," explains this lawyer, whose 19-year career in the civil service has taken her to: the Maison des Examens in Paris; Paris I Panthéon Sorbonne University ; and finally the purchasing department of the Ministry of National Education, Higher Education, and Research joining the University of Montpellier in 2018.
-"After these positions in central administration, I wanted to get back to operations... and Montpellier, where I'm from."
+Under the auspices of the General and Institutional Affairs Directorate, Laure Vailhé, head of the department, coordinates operations with a focus on continuous improvement:“The Procurement and Contracts Department was one of the first to receive ISO 9001 certification in 2013.
+Continuous improvement is truly in our department’s DNA,” explains this lawyer, whose 19-year career in the civil service has taken her through: the Maison des Examens in Paris; the University of Paris I Panthéon-Sorbonne; and finally the procurement unit of the Ministry of National Education, Higher Education, and Research joining the University of Montpellier in 2018.
+“After these positions in central administration, I wanted to return to hands-on work… and to Montpellier, where I’m from.”

 A purchasing budget of 80 million